jhatwich/brackets-related-files/README.md

 Install
 -----------
 Copy (or git clone) this folder into the `brackets/src/extensions/user` folder and restart Brackets.
-Click on the project name in the sidebar to see the list of recently opened folders (the list only starts being maintained when you first use the extension, so you won't see folders from before you installed it).
+Mouse over a file you've opened in the working set and you will see a discloser to the right of the file.
+Use the discloser to reveal related file and click on one to open it.

 !
 WARNING !
 -----------